matchyc/mysteryann/README.md

 ## Contact
-If you wish, please leave a message if you plan to use this idea, even we have seen hundres of clones...
+If you wish, please leave a message if you plan to use this idea.

 For questions or inquiries, feel free to reach out to Meng Chen at [mengchen22@m.fudan.edu.cn](mailto:mengchen22@m.fudan.edu.cn)